cortexlabs/cortex/docs/workloads/realtime/traffic-splitter.md

 ## Example

-This example showcases Cortex's Python client, but these steps can also be performed by using the Cortex CLI with YAML files.
+This example showcases Cortex's Python client, but these steps can also be performed by using the Cortex CLI.

 ### Deploy a traffic splitter